huynhlam56/Rework/README.md

 - **The marketplace** (`app/(marketplace)`) - Rewear, a used-clothing marketplace (browse/search
   listings, listing detail, cart & checkout, auth, seller listing management).
 This is the application under test.
-- **The admin dashboard** (`app/admin`) - a password-gated view of live Playwright test metrics: pass-rate trends, flaky tests, per-run breakdowns, and per-test history.
-Data comes from a real GitHub Actions pipeline that runs the Playwright suite and POSTs results to `/api/ingest`, not from mock data.
+- **The admin dashboard** (`app/admin`) - a full-stack test-orchestration dashboard that discovers registered Playwright tests via the CLI, triggers on-demand runs, and persists results to the database for historical reporting: pass-rate trends, flaky tests, per-run breakdowns, and per-test history.

 ## Getting started